Friday, December 1, 2017

 About the Program Participants:

 Venita Ray is an attorney with a passion for social justice, equity and advocacy.
-As the public policy manager for Legacy Community Health in Houston, Texas, Venita monitors health care policy with a focus on HIV/AIDS, manages an advocacy training program for people living with HIV and since 2016 has led a citywide effort to end the HIV epidemic in Houston.
+As the public policy manager for Legacy Community Health in Houston, Texas, Venita monitors health care policy with a focus on HIV/AIDS, manages an advocacy training program for people living with HIV, and since 2016 has led a citywide effort to end the HIV epidemic in Houston.
 Venita works with a number of HIV advocacy organizations such as the Positive Women’s Network-USA, The Afiya Center and Southern HIV/AIDS Strategy Initiative.
-Venita is committed to ending the raising awareness about HIV, ending the criminalization of people living with HIV and teaching others to advocate for issues that impact the HIV community.
+Venita is committed to raising awareness about HIV, ending the criminalization of people living with HIV and teaching others to advocate for issues that impact the HIV community.

 Rev. Laura Mayo is the Senior Minister of Covenant Church.
 Laura is a graduate of Carson-Newman College in Jefferson City, Tennessee and Wake Forest University Divinity School in Winston-Salem, North Carolina.
 She completed a year-long CPE chaplaincy program at Wake Forest Baptist Medical Center.
 Laura also studied at Regent's Park College of Oxford University.